cfw-guide/dsi.cfw.guide/docs/installing-unlaunch.md

    - If this is your first time installing Unlaunch, relaunch TWiLight Menu++ through the exploit that you used
    - If you have already installed Unlaunch and are looking to update it, hold <kbd class="face">A</kbd> + <kbd class="face">B</kbd> while booting and select the `TWiLight Menu++` where `BOOT.NDS` is shown on the bottom screen
 1. Launch TWiLight Menu++ Settings
    - If you haven't changed your theme, follow the steps in the "Launching the Exploit" page.
-Otherwise, consult the TWiLight Menu++ Manual
+Otherwise, see the TWiLight Menu++ Manual
 1. Hit <kbd class="l">L</kbd> / <kbd class="r">R</kbd> or <kbd class="face">X</kbd> / <kbd class="face">Y</kbd> until you reach the `Unlaunch settings` page
 1. If you want to change Unlaunch's background image, select `Background` and choose the one you want
-   - If you want to create your own Unlaunch background, consult the [DS-Homebrew Wiki page](https://wiki.ds-homebrew.com/twilightmenu/custom-unlaunch-backgrounds)
+   - If you want to create your own Unlaunch background, see the [DS-Homebrew Wiki page](https://wiki.ds-homebrew.com/twilightmenu/custom-unlaunch-backgrounds)
-1. If you want the Health and Safety screen and DSi Menu music and sounds, then set `Launcher Patches` to `Off`
+1. If you want the Health and Safety screen and DSi Menu music and sounds when using the official Nintendo DSi Menu, then set `Launcher Patches` to `Off`
    - This will also keep the region locking and card whitelist, meaning that some flashcards won't be usable from the DSi Menu
 1. Exit TWiLight Menu++ Settings
 1. In the file navigation menu, launch `Unlaunch DSi Installer`